 - Get estimates of how much traffic your competitor sites are driving.

-- See the keywords and rankings that your website ranks for, their search volumes, keyword difficulty scores etc for today’s date or a historical date.
+- See the keywords and rankings your website ranks for, their search volumes, keyword difficulty scores etc for today’s date or a historical date.
 Beyond these metrics, you can view localised rankings for many different countries.

 - Built-in SEO keyword research tool to find new keyword opportunities.
 The alternative is to use Google’s Keyword Planner.